-Figure 15.4: Pie charts produced using pie.
+Figure 14.3: Bar charts produced using bar and barh.

-15.2.5 Pie Charts
+14.2.5 Pie Charts

 pie produces pie charts using a 1-dimensional array of data (the data can have any values, and does not need to sum to 1).
-The basic use of pie is illustrated below, and the figure produced appears in panel (a) of figure 15.4.
+The basic use of pie is illustrated below, and the figure produced appears in panel (a) of figure 14.4.